 Everyone knows that a pregnant woman will experience food cravings during pregnancy, but is it normal to crave smells as well?

 Pica is more prevalent in children and is present in approximately 10-30% of children.
-Pregnant women can also exhibit symptoms of pica but in a lesser percentage compared to children.
+Pregnant women can also exhibit symptoms of pica but it’s not as common.

 Cravings, in general, will affect 68% of pregnant women and the types of cravings vary wildly.
 Specific cravings can be attributed to hormonal changes and the fact that your body is telling you that you are deficient in a specific mineral or nutrient.